orgsofthq/py/README.md

 [Deno](https://deno.com) must be installed to use.

-You also must source a virtual environment to use `@orgsoft/py`:
+You should source a virtual environment to properly use `@orgsoft/py`:

 ```sh
 source .venv/bin/activate